macabeus/GridView/README.md

 ### Storyboard
 ![](http://i.imgur.com/nNbAekE.png)

-1. Create a Container View
+1. Create a *Container View*
-2. Change the View Controller for Collection View Controller
+2. Change the *View Controller* for  *Collection View Controller*
-3. Set *GridViewController* as a custom class
+3. Set `GridViewController` as a custom class

 ### Create a cell

-To display a cell in grid, the cell need be a `UICollectionViewCell` and subscriber the protocol `SlotableCell`.
+To display a cell in grid, the cell need be a `UICollectionViewCell` and subscriber the protocol `SlotableCell`.<br>
-And, you need create a xib file with Collection View Cell.
+And, you need create a xib file with *Collection View Cell*.
 The xib, and cell's indentifier in xib file, **need** have the same name of the class.

 Minimal example: